- Vanguard vs. Fidelity: Who Are They?

 One way Fidelity keeps costs down is by creating its indexes to track so they avoid licensing fees (from the S&P 500 or MSCI for example).

-For the Total Market Index Fund, they created the Fidelity U.S. Total Investable Market Index.
+For the Total Market Index Fund, Fidelity created the Fidelity U.S. Total Investable Market Index.
 The International Index Fund tracks the Fidelity Global ex-U.S. Index.

-The fee-free funds do hold fewer stocks than their expense ratio-carrying counterparts.
-The Total Market Index tracks 2,500 stocks compared to the 3,500 followed by Vanguard’s Total Stock Market fund.
-The international fund holds 2,300 shares versus the 4,735 stocks in the Fidelity Total International Index Fund.
+The fee-free funds hold fewer stocks than their counterparts with expense ratios.
+The Total Market Index tracks around 2,500 stocks compared to approximately 3,500 in Vanguard’s Total Stock Market Index Fund.
+Similarly, the International Index Fund holds about 2,300 stocks versus the 4,735 held by Fidelity’s Total International Index Fund.

 Vanguard